tfsumon/byteboltsec-hugo-test/content/english/blog/cost-of-a-data-breach.md

 Compared to the 2020 report, the average cost has escalated by 12.7 percent, rising from $3.86 million.
 ### #2.
 The Cost of a Data Breach Was Approximately USD 1 Million on Average in Cases Where Remote Work Was Involved
-The shift to remote work due to COVID-19 has had a profound impact on the way businesses operate, including their vulnerability to data breaches.
+The shift to remote work due to the COVID-19 pandemic has had a profound impact on the way businesses operate, including their [vulnerability to data breaches](https://breachsense.io/blog/vulnerabilities-cause-data-loss/).

 According to the report, organizations with a higher percentage of remote workers have incurred a significantly higher cost of data breaches compared to those with a lower percentage of remote workers.